stud131/docs-monaca/content/tutorials/monaca_vs/building_app.en.md

 There are 3 ways to install the debug built app:

-1. Download the built app and use iTunes to install the built app on your iOS device.
+1. Download the built app and use Apple Configurator 2 to install the built app on your iOS device.
+(Mac Only)
 2. Install via QR code.
 3. Install via [cofigured deployment services](/en/products_guide/monaca_ide/monaca_ci/supported_services).